BBO Discussion Forums: The ACBL does it again - BBO Discussion Forums

 I also think they just expect everyone to understand that if they allow a convention that they obviously must allow the followups -- how can you allow someone to transfer without allowing his partner to bid the suit transferred to?

-#37 User is offline awm
+#37 User is online awm

 • PipPipPipPipPipPipPipPipPip